Last updated on March 3rd, 2019.

-Wheat germ, which can be found in the cereal aisle, is the most nutritious, vitamin-rich and nutrient-rich part of the whole wheat kernel.
+Wheat germ, which can be found in the cereal aisle (or online here), is the most nutritious, vitamin-rich and nutrient-rich part of the whole wheat kernel.
 Yet sadly, wheat germ is the part that is left out of white flour thanks to all the processing.
 Wheat germ contains Vitamin E, folic acid, magnesium, thiamin, phosphorus, and zinc.
 This recipe uses both whole wheat flour and wheat germ, to make muffins that are as nutrient packed as possible.

 This recipe below gave the most fluffiest lightest muffins I’ve ever tasted, they were almost cake-like in texture.
 Taking a bite felt like biting into a cloud (which is a good thing, if you’re wondering!).

-I wanted to keep the recipe healthy, so these muffins are not very sweet (they are cake-like only in texture!).
+I wanted to keep the recipe healthy, so these muffins are not overly sweet.
 I prefer them that way because I don’t like sweet things for breakfast.
 But if you prefer a sweet muffin, just increase both the sugar and the agave syrup (or honey) to 1/2 cup each (1 cup total of sweet ingredients).

-On a totally unrelated note, I just came across some pictures I took in Philly and I wanted to share them with people who bake.
-This was a recipe book in the gift shop at Betsy Ross’s House – a collection of recipes from back in the day.
+On a totally unrelated note, I just came across some pictures I took on our recent trip to Philly and I wanted to share them with people who bake.
+This was a recipe book in the gift shop at Betsy Ross’s House – a collection of recipes from colonial times.
 Imagine having to follow instructions like the ones for General Washington’s Breakfast Cake?
 I would never know what to do!
 Good thing we live in a world of internet and food blogs, where every step is documented with a picture, right? 🙂

 - 2 cups white whole wheat flour